eser/ajan/README.md

 [![codecov](https://codecov.io/gh/eser/ajan/branch/main/graph/badge.svg?token=w6s3ODtULz)](https://codecov.io/gh/eser/ajan)
 [![Build Pipeline](https://github.com/eser/ajan/actions/workflows/build.yml/badge.svg)](https://github.com/eser/ajan/actions/workflows/build.yml)

-`Ajan` project is designed to provide a foundation for accelerating development of your golang projects.
+`Ajan` project is designed to unlock Golang’s greatest strength—its standard library—by enabling you to harness it with maximum robustness and flexibility.
+Rather than reinventing the wheel, this project builds upon Golang’s core, providing you with a continuously updated, battle-tested foundation.
+At the same time, it offers flexible structures that let you configure and extend the standard library to meet your unique needs.

 ## 📂 Components